• Skip to primary navigation

 Mint Bar

 Last, but never least, is Sheridan's historic Mint Bar.
-Every summer, Mr B and I stop in at the Mint Bar for a cool drink (usually a Huckleberry Mule) and our annual crash-course in Mountain Man interior design.
+Every summer, Mr B and I stop in at the Mint Bar for a huckleberry mule and our annual crash-course in Mountain Man interior design.

 Like Big Lost Meadery in Gillette, Mint Bar is more of a watering hole than a restaurant, but if you are in the area and looking for an interesting place to relax and cool off, this is a good stop to make.